mdesantis/irb-benchmark/README.md

 ## Known issues

-The usage with FancyIrb alters the benchmark measures adding a small overhead; I'm working on it.
+The usage with FancyIrb alters the benchmark measures adding a small overhead.

 ## Bugs, feature requests, pull requests